 Carcassonne is the quintessential fairy-tale medieval city, a truly unique and captivating destination that unsurprisingly attracts millions of visitors in the summer months.
 Bathed in late-afternoon sunshine, La Cite, as the old walled town is known, is simply breathtaking.
 Yet there is far more to Carcassonne than medieval streets and squares; the Ville Basse (Lower Town) established in the 13th century is altogether more authentic and less touristy.
 With its superb position on a hill overlooking the river Aude and Canal du Midi, it is of little surprise that the site on which Carcassonne now stands has been coveted for centuries.

 During the Middle Ages, Carcassonne was a medieval fiefdom, eventually falling under the control of the Trencavel family, who ruled Carcassonne until 1209.
-Thereafter the city was taken in the Albigensian Crusades and the last Trencavel ruler, Raymond-Roger, died soon afterward.
-The cruel Simon De Montfort was appointed Viscount of Carcassonne, and the ruled the city with an iron fist.
+After that, the city was taken in the Albigensian Crusades, and the last Trencavel ruler, Raymond-Roger, died soon afterward.
+The cruel Simon De Montfort was appointed Viscount of Carcassonne, and they ruled the city with an iron fist.

 The outbreak of the French Revolution at the end of the 18th century had little effect on Carcassonne, although the city would see many substantial social and political changes through the 1800s.
 At the dawn of the new millennium, Carcassonne’s two districts – Cite and Lower Town – merged into one administrative entity, and in 1802 the Bishop’s Palace relocated to Carcassonne’s rapidly expanding Lower Town.
-This marked the beginning of the end for La Cite – Carcassonne’s industries were concentrated in the new part of the city, while the historic Citadel sank into neglect and poverty as people relocated to the wealthier Ville Basse.
+This marked the beginning of the end for La Cite – Carcassonne’s industries were concentrated in the new part of the city.
+At the same time, the historic Citadel sank into neglect and poverty as people relocated to the wealthier Ville Basse.

 Carcassonne was generally unaffected by the First World War; however, its citizens were forced to live under a puppet Vichy government as part of the Nazi occupation of France during the Second World War.
 The city was finally liberated by the Allies in 1944, although many civilians were killed during the brutal fighting.